When you retire, your income and where it comes from will probably change. This means that the tax you pay and how you pay it might change too.

 What do I need to consider when I approach state pension age?

 When you reach your state pension age, you are normally entitled to claim your state pension.
 You might also, for example:

-- start to receive a regular pension from a previous employer,
+start to receive a regular pension from a previous employer, or

 When these changes happen, you should try to understand how they affect your tax and what you need to do.